 Students must meet all requirements for admission to the university.
-The Bachelor of Liberal Studies with a major in communication studies has no separate or special admission requirements.
+The Bachelor of Arts in Communication Studies has no separate or special admission requirements.

-- Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 72-74 of this catalog. - 2.
-A minimum of 30 semester hours is required for the major selected by the student. - 3.
-Students are required to make a grade of "C" or higher in each course applied toward the major.
+- Students must complete all of the requirements pertaining to baccalaureate degrees as specified on pages 75-77 of this catalog. - 2.
+Students are required to make a grade of "C" or higher in all CMST courses required by the curriculum.